Multi-FAct: Assessing Factuality of Multilingual LLMs using FActScore: Multi-FAct Pipeline

 \subsection{Translating Generated Facts}

-To compare the biographies written in the eight non-English languages, we translate the generated content from the original languages to English using GPT-3.5, specifically, \texttt{gpt-3.5-turbo-0125}.
-In principle, any translation model that can generate coherent translation would work.
-We do not use commercially available machine translators like Google Translate because manual evaluation revealed that they can not maintain the consistent gender of the person throughout the whole text.
+To compare the biographies written in the eight non-English languages, we translate the generated content from the original languages to English using \texttt{gpt-3.5-turbo-0125}.
+We do not use commercially available machine translation systems, such as Google Translate, based on the preliminary result that they do not maintain the consistent gender of the person throughout the text\footnote{However, we do provide an analysis of what happens when Google Translation is used instead of GPT3.5 in Appendix \ref{appendix: additional_results}.}.

-We translate the generation and verify facts in English, rather than doing fact verification in corresponding languages with respective Wikipedia articles, for several reasons.
-Firstly, Wikipedia differs in size and scope for each language~\cite{wiki:multilingualstats}, which makes it difficult to compare cross-lingual factuality if the knowledge base is different.
-Moreover, some important steps in the original \fs pipeline work best in English (e.g., RAG, NPM are designed primarily for English).
-We, however, do some quantitative analysis on the effect of LLM-based translation on \fs evaluation and find that translation by GPT-3.5 does not affect \fs of texts significantly (see appendix \ref{appendix: multifact_details}).
+We translate the generation and verify facts in English, rather than doing fact verification in corresponding languages with respective Wikipedia articles for multiple reasons.
+First, Wikipedia differs in size and scope for each language~\citep{wiki:multilingualstats}, which makes it difficult to compare cross-lingual factuality if the knowledge base is different.
+Additionally, key components of the original \fs pipeline, such as RAG and NPM, are optimized for English and not available in other languages.
+Our quantitative analysis of LLM-based translation's impact on \fs evaluation reveals that GPT-3.5's translation minimally influences the \fs of texts (See \S~\ref{sec: multifact_details}).